nerdyjohnny/ovidoc/docs/source/staff.rst

 Maintainance (Admins)
 ```````
+The highest people on the moderation foodchain.
+Mainly focusing on behind-the-scene stuff but still maintains a solid hand in moderation.
 nerdyjohnny
 '''''''
 Johnny, 23, the nerd who trys his best at paramedicine.
 Streams sometimes (http://twitch.tv/nerdyjohnny) and has known Ovi waaaayyy too long.

+MJB
+'''''
+Matt, hes a nerd.

+Tenured Janitors (Senior Mods)